reaperhulk/dsa-ctf/emails/randrange_issues.md

 operations are invertible, so given enough outputs you should be able to derive the complete state of the RNG and predict all future outputs.

-The `/random` source on the secure server also uses MT, and due to the way Python works it appears there's only one global instance of MT.
+The `/forgotpass` endpoint on the secure server also uses MT, and due to the way Python works it appears there's only one global instance of MT.
 So, you should be able to query that endpoint and then invert the output to derive the state of the server's RNG.